 Etosha is most famous for its extensive salt pan.
 This salt pan is so big that it can be seen from space.
 The pan provides striking views and breathtaking backdrops to your game-viewing and wildlife or landscape photographs.

 In the wetter summer months, the pan can fill with water and becomes a sparkling oasis for birdlife.
 The sunsets and starry skies over the vast, open landscapes of Etosha are spectacular.

 Etosha might feel completely remote, but the good news is that you would be hard-pushed to find many more accessible parks anywhere in Africa.
 The park is a comfortable five-hour drive on maintained and well-signposted roads from the capital of Namibia, Windhoek.

-When reaching Etosha National Park, you will find that the roads and tracks are well maintained and can be used without a 4x4 vehicle.
+When reaching Etosha National Park, you will find that the roads and tracks are well maintained and can be used without a 4×4 vehicle.
 Many of the best waterholes, where much of the game assembles in the dry winter months, are easily accessible.

 Self-driving is allowed, and maps are provided at the park gates.
 Guided tours can also be arranged – which will allow you to sit back and relax whilst enjoying the landscape and game viewing.

-Where to stay
+Where to Stay in Etosha

 With so much to see and do in Etosha National Park and with over 40 watering holes, making it much easier to spot animals – Namibia’s Etosha National Park should be your next Namibia safari destination.
-For more luxurious Safari lodge options have a look at our Best Safari Lodges in Namibia blog.
+If you’re looking for a luxury safari in Etosha, there are luxury options such as Etosha Safari Camp.